chekkan/chekkan.github.io/_posts/2022-06-13-slow-masstransit-consumer-tests.md

 layout: post
 title: Slow MassTransit Consumer tests
 tags:
   - dotnet
-- tests
+  - testing
 date: 2022-06-13 00:54 +0100
 ---

 [MassTransit][] is an open source library that is an abstraction over some of the popular messaging/bus technologies.
 I have used it for interacting with RabbitMQ bus and have found the experience very pleasant.

 There is a pitfall that most developers fall into (myself including) when writing a test for MassTransit _consumer_.
 In the below example test, asserting